allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 by Adam Jacobs, [published in Acm Queue](https://queue.acm.org/detail.cfm?id=1563874).
 It revealed a few mind-blowing facts:

-- Sequential access on HDD may be hundreds of a thousand times faster than random access. 🤯
+- Sequential access on HDD may be hundreds of thousands of times faster than random access. 🤯
 - It may be faster to read sequentially from the disk than randomly from the memory.

 Who even uses HDD nowadays?